-The majority of our revenues are derived from sales to the consumer credit industry.
-In addition, during fiscal 2000, 24% of our revenues were derived from financial services related products.
-A downturn in the consumer credit industry or the financial services industry caused by increases in interest rates or a tightening of credit, among other factors could harm our results of operations.
-The revenue growth and profitability of our business depends on the overall demand for our existing and new products, particularly in the product segments in which we compete.
-Because our sales are primarily to major corporations, our business also depends on general economic and business conditions.
-A softening of demand for our decisioning solutions caused by a weakening of the economy may result in decreased revenues or lower growth rates.
-In particular, one of the challenges we face in promoting future growth in revenues is the successful refocusing of our marketing and sales efforts to our new initiatives.
-There can be no assurances that we will be able to effectively promote future revenue growth in our business.
-Since 1990, while the rate of account growth in the U S bankcard industry has been slowing and many of our largest institutional clients have merged and consolidated, we have generated most of our revenue growth from our bankcard-related scoring and account management business by cross-selling our products and services to large banks and other credit issuers.
+Approximately 81% of our revenues are derived from sales of products and services to the consumer credit and financial services industry in the first quarter of both fiscal 2002 and 2001.
+A downturn in the consumer credit industry or the financial services industry caused by increases in interest rates or a tightening of credit, among other factors, could harm our results of operations.
+The revenue growth and profitability of our business depends on the overall demand for our existing and new products.
+A softening of demand for our decisioning solutions caused by a weakening of the economy generally may result in decreased revenues or lower growth rates.
+There can be no assurance that we will be able to effectively promote future revenue growth in our business.
+Since 1990, while the rate of account growth in the U.S. bankcard industry has been slowing and many of our largest institutional clients have merged and consolidated, we have generated most of our revenue growth from our bankcard-related scoring and account management business by cross-selling our products and services to large banks and other credit issuers.
 As this industry continues to consolidate, we may have fewer opportunities for revenue growth.
+For example, consolidation in the financial services industry could change the demand for our products and services that support our clients' customer acquisitions programs.
+There can be no assurance that we will be able to effectively promote future revenue growth in our business.
+In addition, recent terrorist attacks upon the U.S. have added (or exacerbated) economic, political and other uncertainties, which could adversely affect the Company's revenue growth.

-Quarterly operating results have varied significantly in the past and this unpredictability will likely continue in the future.
+Quarterly revenues and operating results have varied significantly in the past and this unpredictability will likely continue in the future.

 Our revenues and operating results have varied significantly in the past.
 We expect fluctuations in our operating results to continue for the foreseeable future.
 Consequently, we believe that period-to-period comparisons of our financial results should not be relied upon as an indication of future performance.
-It is possible that in some future periods our operating results may fall below the expectations of market analysts and investors, and in this event the market price of our common stock would likely fall.
+It is possible that in some future period our operating results may fall below the expectations of market analysts and investors, and in this event the market price of our common stock would likely fall.
+In addition, with the exception of the cost of ScoreNet service data purchased by us, most of our operating expenses are not affected by short-term fluctuations in revenues; thus, short-term fluctuations in revenues may have a significant impact on operating results.
 Factors that affect our revenues and operating results include the following:

-- o Decrease in recurring revenues - o The lengthy sales cycle of many of our products - Failure of our target markets and customers to accept our new products Our ability to successfully and timely develop, introduce and market - new products and product enhancements - o The timing of our new product announcements and introductions in comparison with our competitors - o Changes in the level of our operating expenses - o Competitive conditions in the consumer credit industry - o Competitive conditions in the financial services industry - o Domestic and international economic conditions - o Changes in prevailing technologies - o Acquisition-related expenses and charges - o Timing of orders for and deliveries of certain software systems - o Increased operating expenses related to the development of products for the Internet and - o Other factors unique to our product lines
+- o Variability in demand from our existing customers, particularly within our Strategy Machines and Scoring segments; - o The lengthy sales cycle of many of our products; - o Consumer dissatisfaction with, or problems caused by, the performance of our personal credit management products; - Our ability to develop, introduce and market successful new products and product enhancements in a timely manner; - o The timing of our new product announcements and introductions in comparison with our competitors; - o The level of our operating expenses; - o Changes in competitive conditions in the consumer credit and financial services industries; - o Fluctuations in domestic and international economic conditions; - Acquisition-related expenses and charges;

+- o Timing of orders for and deliveries of certain software systems; and - o Other factors unique to our product lines.